seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 This showed minimal effect on convergence, suggesting that gene blending plays a lesser role in the algorithm's performance.

 // MARK: EX 3
 = Exercise 3
 _Implementation a stop condition for the algorithm created in exercise 1._

+Stopping the algorithm early when a satisfactory solution is found can save computation time and resouces.
+This can be achieved quite simply by comparing the best fitness in the population to a defined threshold after each generation.
+If the best fitness is below this threshold, the algorithm can terminate early.
+A study was performed to analyse the effect of different thresholds on convergence time, within the range of 0 to 0.5.
+The results are shown in @ex3-stoptime and the source code can be found in @ex3-source-code.

+#figure(
+    image("resources/ex3-stoptime.png", width: 110%),
+    caption: [Performance comparison of different stop thresholds over 10,000 samples.], )  <ex3-stoptime>

+This plot shows a clear inverse relationship between stop threshold and convergence time.
+Lower thresholds require the algorithm to find a more accurate solution, taking longer to converge.
+Higher thresholds are more permissive, allowing the algorithm to terminate earlier.

 // MARK: EX 4
 = Exercise 4